WorkBright Logo

 WorkBright's I-9 platform handles all of this at the front end.
 It runs more than 20 authenticity inspections per document, catches restricted Social Security cards before they create downstream TNCs, and pre-populates Section 2 directly from the scanned document.
 List A, B, and C selections are filtered dynamically based on attestation, so the scenario where an employee accidentally submits two List B documents simply can't happen.

-Let's say your team is doing more than 100 hires annually — it's not unreasonable to imagine spending somewhere in the range of 17 hours chasing I-9 completions, 20 hours managing E-Verify cases, and another 15 hours on reporting, audits, and expiring authorizations per cycle.
+Let's say your team is doing more than 1,000 hires annually.
+It's not unreasonable to imagine spending hours chasing I-9 completions, managing E-Verify cases, and reporting or expiring authorizations per cycle.
 Multiply those kinds of numbers by your hiring volume, and you can begin to see how compliance teams might end up overwhelmed.

 End-to-end integration